 - Don’t share your work with other students.
 Both of you could be charged with a breach.

 - Know the policy.
 If there is a breach of academic honesty, you will be charged even if you didn’t mean to do it.

 - If you paraphrase, you still need to cite the original source.

 - If your group is suspected of a breach of academic honesty, all members of a group may be considered equally responsible.

 Every student has a responsibility to understand and adhere to Schulich’s Graduate Policy and Program Handbooks.
 These are located on your MySchulich Student Portal under “My Links.”

-Refresh yourself on rules about progression, curriculum and academic regulations at the start of term.
+Refresh yourself on rules about promotion, curriculum and academic regulations at the start of term.

 |Academic Writing Guides||Citing Business Resources||Academic Honesty & Citation FAQs: Answered!||Listen Now: MBA Research Tools Webinar|